Who can get married

 Religious ceremonies and civil ceremonies

-If a couple has been married in a Register Office in England, Wales or Northern Ireland, the partners can have a religious marriage ceremony afterwards.
+If a couple has been married in a Register Office, the partners can have a religious marriage ceremony afterwards.
 The partners are likely to be asked for their marriage certificate.
-A religious ceremony which does not comply with the conditions stated above and which takes place before a civil wedding is not a valid marriage under United Kingdom law and the couple’s status will be that of cohabitees.

 If one partner lives in Scotland or in Northern Ireland, the marriage can take place in England or Wales but certain procedures must be followed.
 If one partner lives outside the United Kingdom, the marriage cannot take place until that partner has arrived in England or Wales and fulfilled the necessary residence qualifications.

-A legally valid marriage performed in England, Wales or Northern Ireland is recognised in many other countries.
+A legally valid marriage performed in England or Wales is recognised in many other countries.
 However, confirmation should be sought from the embassy of the country concerned.

 A marriage by proxy is one where one or both partners are not physically present at the ceremony.
 Marriages taking place under United Kingdom law are not valid if they are by proxy.
 However, United Kingdom law may in some circumstances consider a proxy marriage to be valid if both of the partners are ‘domiciled’ in a country which recognises marriages by proxy.
 The concept of ‘domicile’ is very complicated.
-If you need to know about the validity of a marriage by proxy you will need to seek specialist legal advice.
+If you need to know about the validity of a marriage by proxy you will need to get specialist legal advice.
+You can find a solicitor on the Resolution website.

-A polygamous marriage is one where a man can marry more than one wife.
-A polygamous marriage between partners, one or both of whom are domiciled in England, Wales or Northern Ireland is not valid.
+A polygamous marriage is one where a man can marry more than one spouse.
+A polygamous marriage between partners, one or both of whom are domiciled in England or Wales is not valid.
 The concept of ‘domicile’ is very complex and does not necessarily mean ‘living in’ a country.

 Certain marriages are treated as if they never took place.
 These are called void marriages.
 They are marriages which do not meet the requirements of United Kingdom law.
 An example of a void marriage is one where the partners may not marry because they are related.